mattalhonte/reagent-webcam/README.md

 # reagent-webcam

+Same as this, but just a front-end https://github.com/mattalhonte/reagent-webcam-with-server

 Inspired by this awesome tutorial (except using lein npm instead of npm directly): http://blob.tomerweller.com/reagent-import-react-components-from-npm

 Example of importing this cool React Webcam into Reagent: https://github.com/mozmorris/react-webcam